Adeshina3002/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # print the contents of two files
 # Display the last 10 lines of a file
 # Display the first 10 lines of a file
+# script that displays the third line of a file